kroc99/Tracker-v1/README.md

 ## FUTURE PLANS

+The goal right now is the make a tracker that collects keyponts of the bodys mid-foot as well as keypoints of barbell.

 1. **Data Collection**: Gather a dataset of images that contain the big circle (plate) on a barbell in various positions and orientations.
 The dataset should also include corresponding annotations for the center of the circle in each image.